hoangvo1902/NLP-Sentiment-Analysis-on-IMDB-movie-review-with-BERT/README.md

 - **[train_eval.ipynb](train_eval.ipynb):** This Jupyter Notebook file serves as the primary source for the code used in training and evaluating the sentiment analysis model, utilizing the powerful BERT framework.

+- **[explore.ipynb](explore.ipynb):** Explore this Jupyter Notebook file for additional insights and exploratory analysis related to the project.

 ## Repository Structure

 The repository maintains a structured organization: